SUNY Downstate Health Sciences University

 - TOEFL Box 6151,

-At the time of application, unofficial documents maybe submitted via the ApplyYourself application system.
+At the time of application, unofficial documents maybe submitted via the AMP application system.
 Upon acceptance, however, all students will be required to submit all final and official documents before matriculating.

 Written Essay Guidelines

-The application must include two written essays prepared by the applicant without outside assistance.
-These statements help the Admissions Committee evaluate the applicant's motivation for entering the program as well as skills in problem-solving, writing, and following guidelines.
-Each should be thoughtful, clear, concise, and well-organized.
+The application must include a written essay prepared by the applicant without outside assistance.
+The statement helps the Admissions Committee evaluate the applicant's motivation for entering the program as well as skills in problem-solving, writing, and following guidelines.
+The statement should be thoughtful, clear, concise, and well-organized.
 Any application that includes plagiarized material will be automatically rejected.

-- Personal Statement.
-The first essay is a personal statement in which the applicant explains his or her reasons for pursuing the degree in a particular area of interest and hopes for what he or she will achieve with that degree.
-The essay should be on separate, numbered sheets of paper for and include the applicant’s name at the top of each sheet.
-The essay should be no more than 300 words.
+Guidelines: Personal Statement.
+The statement, limited to 350-500 words, is a personal statement in which the applicant explains his or her reasons for pursuing the degree in a particular area of interest and plans for what he or she will achieve with that degree.

 Admission to the Concurrent Degree Program